-A. Connect the Analysis "nodes" to help you to help form an argument for your specifically?
-Use examples, events, issues.
-2. Put the work into global context.
-How does the work relate to a larger social, cultural, or historical context?
+A. Connect the Analysis "nodes" to help you to help form an argument for your interpretation of the work.
+Based on your evidence, what meaning-making is created by the dance work?
+What message was the choreographer trying to convey?